Welcome! I’m Christopher O’Donnell.

 When it comes to learning Lightroom and Photoshop, I’m a big believer in learning the principles first…because when your foundation is solid, it’s much easier to understand more complex skills and techniques.

-You see, when it comes to processing your images, it’s easy to become fascinated with the new and shiny.
+This is especially true for Lightroom and Photoshop tutorials…because when it comes to processing your images, it’s easy to become fascinated with the new and shiny.

 A new Lightroom course that promises to make your images “pop”…